Agilysys, Inc. (NASDAQ:AGYS) Director Kaufman 2012 Descendants Trust Sells 7,500 Shares

 - On Thursday, January 2nd, Kaufman 2012 Descendants Trust sold 7,500 shares of Agilysys stock.
 The stock was sold at an average price of $130.55, for a total value of $979,125.00.

-Institutional investors have recently bought and sold shares of the stock.
-Principal Financial Group Inc. lifted its position in Agilysys by 2.6% in the third quarter.
-Principal Financial Group Inc. now owns 115,901 shares of the software maker’s stock valued at $12,630,000 after purchasing an additional 2,949 shares during the last quarter.
+Hedge funds have recently modified their holdings of the stock.
+FMR LLC lifted its holdings in shares of Agilysys by 1,197.1% during the third quarter.
+FMR LLC now owns 505,690 shares of the software maker’s stock valued at $55,105,000 after purchasing an additional 466,704 shares during the last quarter.
 Lord Abbett & CO.
-LLC increased its stake in shares of Agilysys by 47.4% in the third quarter.
+LLC boosted its holdings in shares of Agilysys by 47.4% in the third quarter.
 Lord Abbett & CO.
 LLC now owns 1,058,858 shares of the software maker’s stock worth $115,383,000 after buying an additional 340,424 shares during the period.
-Franklin Resources Inc. raised its holdings in Agilysys by 434.3% during the 3rd quarter.
-Franklin Resources Inc. now owns 98,128 shares of the software maker’s stock valued at $11,477,000 after buying an additional 79,764 shares during the last quarter.
-Teachers Retirement System of The State of Kentucky boosted its position in Agilysys by 5.5% during the 3rd quarter.
-Teachers Retirement System of The State of Kentucky now owns 21,987 shares of the software maker’s stock valued at $2,396,000 after buying an additional 1,155 shares during the period.
-Finally, Geode Capital Management LLC grew its holdings in Agilysys by 6.2% in the 3rd quarter.
-Geode Capital Management LLC now owns 528,615 shares of the software maker’s stock worth $57,614,000 after acquiring an additional 30,655 shares during the last quarter.
-88.00% of the stock is currently owned by hedge funds and other institutional investors.
+American Century Companies Inc. increased its position in shares of Agilysys by 1,861.4% in the second quarter.
+American Century Companies Inc. now owns 221,109 shares of the software maker’s stock worth $23,026,000 after acquiring an additional 209,836 shares in the last quarter.
+William Blair Investment Management LLC acquired a new stake in shares of Agilysys during the second quarter valued at approximately $21,039,000.
+Finally, Conestoga Capital Advisors LLC lifted its holdings in shares of Agilysys by 79.4% in the third quarter.
+Conestoga Capital Advisors LLC now owns 285,071 shares of the software maker’s stock valued at $31,064,000 after purchasing an additional 126,193 shares in the last quarter.
+88.00% of the stock is currently owned by institutional investors and hedge funds.

-AGYS has been the topic of a number of research analyst reports.
-BTIG Research upped their target price on Agilysys from $118.00 to $124.00 and gave the stock a “buy” rating in a research note on Tuesday, October 29th.
-Needham & Company LLC upped their price objective on shares of Agilysys from $125.00 to $145.00 and gave the stock a “buy” rating in a research report on Friday, November 15th.
-Oppenheimer lifted their target price on shares of Agilysys from $135.00 to $150.00 and gave the company an “outperform” rating in a research report on Tuesday, December 3rd.
-Northland Securities reissued an “outperform” rating and issued a $145.00 price target (up previously from $132.00) on shares of Agilysys in a report on Tuesday, October 29th.
-Finally, StockNews.com downgraded shares of Agilysys from a “buy” rating to a “hold” rating in a report on Thursday, October 31st.
-One analyst has rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-According to data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and a consensus target price of $137.80.
+A number of research analysts have issued reports on AGYS shares.
+Northland Securities boosted their price target on Agilysys from $145.00 to $186.00 and gave the stock an “outperform” rating in a research report on Tuesday, January 7th.
+Oppenheimer upped their price objective on shares of Agilysys from $135.00 to $150.00 and gave the stock an “outperform” rating in a report on Tuesday, December 3rd.
+StockNews.com cut shares of Agilysys from a “buy” rating to a “hold” rating in a research note on Thursday, October 31st.
+Needham & Company LLC boosted their price target on shares of Agilysys from $125.00 to $145.00 and gave the stock a “buy” rating in a research report on Friday, November 15th.
+Finally, BTIG Research increased their price objective on shares of Agilysys from $118.00 to $124.00 and gave the company a “buy” rating in a report on Tuesday, October 29th.
+One analyst has rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, Agilysys has a consensus rating of “Moderate Buy” and an average price target of $146.00.

 Agilysys Company Profile